fatedier/frp/README.md

 ### Custom Subdomain Names

-It is convenient to use `subdomain` configure for http and https types when many people share one frps server.
+It is convenient to use `subdomain` configuration for http and https types when many people share one frps server.

 ```toml
 # frps.toml